 Use The Cash Envelope Spending System

 Tracie Fobes of Penny Pinchin Mom advocates using the cash envelope spending system to save money.
-For this system, you’ll always need to use cash but you must use it correctly.
+For this system, you’ll always need to use cash and you must use it correctly.
 You need to make yourself accountable.

 Divide your spending into different categories.
-For each category, create an envelope and make it with the name of the category.
+For each category, create an envelope and mark it with the name of the category.
 As you spend money, make sure to pay for each purchase with money from the correct category’s envelope.

 When the cash is in an envelope is gone, you are done spending in that category.
 When all of the cash is gone, you’re done spending completely until your next payday.